JustinSoflin/Linux-Miner-Infection/README.md

 The actor’s heavy use of renaming, deletion, in-memory execution, masking, and unintelligible filenames significantly complicated artifact continuity.
 This deliberate anti-forensic behavior made linear reconstruction difficult and highlights the operational maturity of the campaign.
 Microsoft Defender for Endpoint successfully detected malicious behavior early in the attack chain, enabling swift investigation and confirmation of compromise.

 Compared to the **April 2025 compromise**, the impact was materially reduced.
 Updated Network Security Group (NSG) outbound restrictions limited scanning to the internal subnet and prevented broader external propagation.
-This improved containment posture resulted in no escalations fro Azure Safeguard Team.
-However, the successful internal SSH probing of demonstrates that additional inbound and lateral movement controls may further reduce risk without disrupting lab functionality, which may be needed as **it seems the campaign continues to actively target the Cyber Range environment.**
+This improved containment posture resulted in no escalations from Azure Safeguard Team.
+However, the successful internal SSH probing, as well as expected future student labs of this nature, demonstrates that additional inbound and lateral movement controls may be needed as **it seems the campaign continues to actively target the Cyber Range environment.**

 <br>